Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Theoretical guarantees

 where $\sum_{1\leq i\neq j\leq{N}}$ stands for $\sum_{i=1}^N \sum_{j=1,j\neq i}^{N}$. \end{definition} The empirical measure depends on the sample trajectories, but $\rho_L$ is the large sample limit, uniquely determined by the distribution of the stochastic process $\bX_{t_0:t_{L-1}}$, and hence data-independent.

-\subsubsection{Two coercivity conditions}
+\subsection{Two coercivity conditions}

-We introduce two types of coercivity conditions to ensure the identifiability and the invertibility of the regression matrices in ALS and ORALS.
-The first one is a joint type, including two coercivity conditions.
-We call them rank-1 and rank-2 joint coercivity conditions, which guarantee that the bilinear forms defined by the loss function in terms of either the kernel or the weight matrix are coercive (recall that a bilinear function $f(x,y)$ is coercive in a Hilbert space $\calH$ if $f(x,x)\geq c \|x\|_{\calH}^2$ for any $x\in\calH$ \cite{LaxFunc}).
+The joint inference of the network $\ba$ and the kernel $\Phi$ suffer non-identifiability in general, as shown in Example \ref{example:non-identifiable}.
+We introduce two types of coercivity conditions to ensure the identifiability of the system and the well-conditionedness of the regression matrices in ALS and ORALS when the basis functions are orthonormal.
+The first one is a joint type, including two conditions that we call rank-1 and rank-2 joint coercivity, which guarantee that the bilinear forms defined by the loss function in terms of either the kernel or the weight matrix are coercive (recall that a bilinear function $f(x,y)$ is coercive in a Hilbert space $\calH$ if $f(x,x)\geq c \|x\|_{\calH}^2$ for any $x\in\calH$, see \cite{LaxFunc}).

 \begin{definition}[Joint coercivity conditions] The system \eqref{eq:ips_K} is said to satisfy a \emph{rank-1 joint coercivity condition} on a hypothesis function space $\calH\subset L^2(\rho_L)$ with constant $c_{\calH}>0$ if for all $\IK\in\calH$ and all $\ba\in \mathcal{M}$,